jollyjinx/sma2mqtt/SMA Protocol.md

     0x04 | U32  |   unix timestamp  usually the timestamp of the request (when the value was calculated)
          |      |                   for aggregated values it's the time of aggregation
          |      |                   aggregation happens usually every 5 minutes
-         |      |                   sometimes it contains wrong dates.
-Maybe a bug in the inverter
+         |      |                   if the timestamp is not 0 or at the current time,
-         |      |                   when it updates the time and reads the time at the same time ?
+         |      |                   it's the running time in seconds

 ## Value format 0x00 unsigned number / serial number